swanapole/Awwards/README.md

 Admin site should be displayed when "admin/" url is chosen **input:** User enters admin url in browser **output:** Admin Login is displayed

+User authentication occurs when Admin tries to Login **input:** User tries to login
+**output:** User details are authenticated to confirm if user is an admin